koyot10538/claude-sidebar-controller/README.md

 - Smart positioning to avoid navigation buttons
 - Configurable hover delays
 - Keyboard shortcut support for manual toggle
+- Individual on/off controls for hover and keyboard features

 ## Installation